 Finally, Craft Sync opens the door to new time-saving features like Inspect, which enables your entire team to view your design’s details and enables quicker development, or Craft Prototype, which lets you add hotspots and transitions right within your Sketch document.

-Craft Sync is also part of our larger suite of Craft plugins.
-When you install Craft Manager, you not only have access to Sync, but you can supercharge your screen design process with other plugins like DSM, Prototype, and Freehand that all make your design workflow even faster.
+Craft Sync is also part of our free plugin Craft Manager.
+When you install Craft Manager, you not only have access to Sync, but you can supercharge your screen design process with other tools like DSM, Prototype, and Freehand that all make your design workflow even faster.

 Given all of that, we feel strongly that Craft Sync is the best way forward to ensure a smooth customer experience when getting content from Sketch and Photoshop into InVision.
 As a result, we are announcing the end of screen generation when Sketch, PSD, and AI files are uploaded.

 We will be making these changes in two phases to minimize the impact on your design workflows and to give you time to migrate over to Craft Sync if you haven’t already.